grafana/agent/docs/sources/set-up/install-agent-macos.md

 Install Grafana Agent and get it up and running on macOS.

+> **Note:** If you intend to ship your data to Grafana Cloud, you can set up Grafana Agent using a Grafana Cloud integration.
+See [how to install an integration](/docs/grafana-cloud/data-configuration/integrations/install-and-manage-integrations/) and details about the [macOS integration](/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-macos-node/).

 ### Overview
 Use Homebrew to install the most recent released version of Grafana using the Homebrew package.
 You can also install Grafana Agent on macOS using the macOS binary.